pyxem/kikuchipy/doc/report_handling_manual.rst

   not to take a temporary break voluntarily, the committee may issue a "mandatory cooling off period".

-* A permanent or temporary ban from some or all KikuchiPy spaces (mailing lists, forum, etc.).
+* A permanent or temporary ban from some or all kikuchipy spaces (mailing lists, forum, etc.).
 The committee will maintain records of all such bans so that they may be reviewed in the future or otherwise maintained.